Venkatesh-admin/tax-fare-etl-pipeline-airflow/README.md

 # Airflow Architecture
 ![Alt text](airflow-architecture.png)

+1. **Scheduler**: Schedules and monitors DAGs, determining which tasks need to be executed.
+Continuously checks for new tasks and sends them to the Executor.

+2. **Executor**: Manages task execution based on the configured backend (e.g., LocalExecutor, CeleryExecutor, KubernetesExecutor).
+Determines how and where tasks are executed.

+3. **Workers**: Nodes that execute the tasks received from the Executor.
+Their configuration and number can be scaled according to workload.

+4. **Web Server**: Provides a user interface for monitoring and managing workflows.
+Built using the Flask web framework.

+5. **Metadata Database**: Stores information about DAGs, task instances, and other metadata.
+Typically a relational database such as PostgreSQL or MySQL.

+6. **DAG (Directed Acyclic Graph)**: A collection of tasks with defined dependencies, represented as Python code.
+Used to define and manage workflows.
 # Airflow Docker Deployment

 This repository provides a Docker-based deployment setup for Apache Airflow using Docker Compose.
 It includes a PostgreSQL database and initializes the Airflow database with a default admin user.